a-bentofreire/beamtoix/docs/pages/main/faq.md

 A property defined in `addAnimation` is then mapped to a DOM attribute or CSS property or a Virtual Element property.

-### Why is fps information on main.ts and not in abeamer.ini like width and height?
+### Why is fps information on main.ts and not in beamtoix.ini like width and height?

 Due CORS, a script running inside a browser can't load an external text file without a live server.
-ABeamer was designed to be executed, in general, without requiring of a live server.
+BeamToIX was designed to be executed, in general, without requiring of a live server.
-ABeamer web browser library requires `fps` information.
+BeamToIX web browser library requires `fps` information.
-Initial versions of ABeamer used gimmicks to get information from style sheets but it wasn't clear solution.
+Initial versions of BeamToIX used gimmicks to get information from style sheets but it wasn't clear solution.